marionettejs/backbone.marionette/docs/marionette.functions.md

 The second parameter, `channel`, reference to a channel by name.

-The third parameter is a hash either { "event:name": "eventHandler" } or { "event:name": "eventHandler", "event:otherName": "otherEventHandler", ...} of
+The third parameter is a hash either { 'event:name': 'eventHandler' } or { 'event:name': 'eventHandler', 'event:otherName': 'otherEventHandler', ...} of
 configuration.

 ## Marionette.unbindRequests